Florida governor refuses to shut down beaches amid spread of coronavirus

 "Uniformity helps.
 No congregating on beaches, too.
 All in interest of public health," Kriseman tweeted.

-The state has 192 confirmed cases of the coronavirus and five deaths in the outbreak.
+The state has 192 confirmed cases of the coronavirus and five deaths in the outbreak as of Tuesday.

 The mayors of Miami Beach and Fort Lauderdale, two of the most popular beach destinations in the state, issued orders to close their beaches Sunday.

-Note: CORRECTION (March 19, 2020, 11:17 a.m.): An earlier version of this article misstated what restaurants are covered by the governor’s order.
-All restaurants were ordered to reduce occupancy by half, not just those that serve alcohol.